yawnoc/ascii-art/README.md

 containing nothing except the 95 printable ASCII characters `U+0020 SPACE` through `U+007E Tilde` in a `<pre>` element.
 In Firefox 68.10.0esr (64-bit) on Debian&nbsp;10
-this results in a [950×19-pixel element][png],
+this results in a [950×19-pixel element][png]:
-whence each glyph is 10×19 pixels.

 ![The 95 printable ASCII characters rendered in DejaVu Sans Mono][png]

+Therefore each glyph is 10×19 pixels.

 [png]: glyphs/ascii.png
 [html]: glyphs/ascii.html